 The most common photovoltaic source used to convert sunlight into electricity is the solar panel.
 Solar panels are made up of a series of individual PV cells.
 Typical solar modules consist of 32, 36, 48, 60, 72, or 96 cells.
 Modules are then grouped together to form a panel or a larger array.
 PV cells capture sunlight, more specifically photons, by using a semiconducting material which then converts the sunlight/photons into direct current (DC) electricity.
 In most cases, the semiconducting material is silicon.
 Solar panels can range from 100W to 415W, the highest wattage currently available from manufacturers.
 The amount of power in watts per panel increases as technology continues to improve.
 Currently, SunPower manufactures the highest power rated panel on the market.

-PK Electrical designs commercial PV systems, as opposed to residential.
+PK Electrical design consultants design commercial PV systems, as opposed to residential.
 The key components of a commercial PV system are solar panels, junction box(es), a DC disconnect, inverter(s), an AC disconnect, a grid connection/main breaker tie, mounting infrastructure, and production meter(s).
 Additional components that may be included in a PV design are power optimizers, battery bank(s), a charge controller, an energy monitoring system (Wi-Fi), and customer submeter(s).

 In order to design an efficient PV system, the tilt and azimuth angles must be properly calculated.
 Tilt angles range from 5° to 30° in increments of 5°.
 The azimuth angle refers to the sun’s position in the sky.
 180° (south-facing) is the ideal azimuth for a PV system.
 Not all situations allow for a 180° azimuth however, which is why it is a critical element of the design calculations.
 There are multiple configurations to mount PV panels to ensure the designed PV system reaches its maximum energy production potential.
 Mounting is also referred to as module racking.
 One method of mounting a PV system is Slope Roof Mounting, which can include a rail or rail-less racking system.
 Another option is is Ballasted Mounting, which is utilized on flat roofs without penetrating the roof by using CMU blocks or other weighted devices to secure the unit.
 Finally, PV systems may be mounted on a Stand-alone rack.
 Stand-alone racking systems are considered when designing a solar farm in a field or parking lot where a structure might not be present.